-Collaborative Practice helps couples going through a relationship breakdown resolve their disputes in a round table way and without the need to issue court proceedings.
+Collaborative Practice family law helps couples going through a relationship breakdown resolve their disputes in a round table way and without the need to issue court proceedings.

 Through a Collaboration Agreement, both parties commit to:

 - Agreeing what's best for their family rather than needing a judge to decide

 - Identifying issues in dispute for resolution